-In the wake of the recent proliferation of tragic construction site accidents, I felt it was worthwhile to review some of the basic rules governing who the potentially responsible, or liable, parties are in such an incident, and what an employee must prove in order to win a personal injury claim that arises out of a construction-related accident.
+In the wake of the recent proliferation of tragic construction site accidents, we felt it was worthwhile to review some of the basic rules governing who the potentially responsible, or liable, parties are in such an incident, and what an employee must prove in order to win a personal injury claim that arises out of a construction-related accident.
 At the outset, it bears mention that these cases are generally governed by New York’s Labor Laws, which were enacted to protect “employees” or “workers,” as defined by the statutes.

 One of the most important rules to remember is that the Workers’ Compensation Law bars an employee that received Workers’ Compensation benefits from suing directly his co-worker or employer unless he or she sustains one of the 11 categories of “grave injury” that are set forth in Workers’ Compensation Law §11.
-As the term suggests, the injuries that qualify under this section are indeed “grave,” as they include death, amputation of leg, foot or arm, or paraplegia, to name a few.
-Failing that, the injured worker must attempt to recover damages for his personal injuries from other people or entities with a connection to the work site, such as other contractors and the premises owner.
+As the term suggests, the injuries that qualify under this section are true “grave,” as they include death, amputation of leg, foot or arm, or paraplegia, to name a few.
+Failing that, the injured worker must attempt to recover damages for his personal injuries from other people or entities with a connection to the worksite, such as other contractors and the premises owner.

-Since the injuries resulting from construction related accidents are typically quite serious, it is not surprising that there has been a substantial amount of litigation, and reported cases, dealing with which cases fit within this statutory scheme to result in an automatic liability finding against the defendants.
+Since the injuries resulting from construction-related accidents are typically quite serious, it is not surprising that there has been a substantial amount of litigation, and reported cases, dealing with which cases fit within this statutory scheme to result in an automatic liability finding against the defendants.
 Unfortunately, these rules and laws are a bit complex.
-Consequently, if you or a loved one has been seriously injured in a fall at a construction site, or been involved in another construction related accident, chances are you will need to contact a lawyer to help assess the merits of your case.
+Consequently, if you or a loved one has been seriously injured in a fall at a construction site, or been involved in another construction-related accident, chances are you will need to contact a lawyer to help assess the merits of your case.